sgmalik/TA-notes/comp-org/week-3/notes.md

 ## 6. Basic Performance Metrics (§1.5)

-When comparing processors, it is tempting to look only at the clock speed in gigahertz (GHz).
-However, performance depends on multiple factors.
-The fundamental equation for CPU execution time is:
+When evaluating computer systems, it is tempting to focus only on the processor’s clock speed, which is often advertised in gigahertz (GHz).
+The clock frequency tells us how many cycles the processor can execute per second.
+For example, a 3 GHz processor has a clock period of about 0.333 nanoseconds, meaning that its clock “ticks” three billion times per second.
+However, raw clock speed is not a complete measure of performance.
+Two different processors running at the same frequency, or even one running at a lower frequency, can complete a given task faster than another depending on their design and efficiency.

+To understand performance, computer architects use a fundamental equation that breaks down CPU execution time into three factors:

 ```